Godsbarrow: the Basement Game, Myzes, and Tuage orcs

 Retrofitting Citadel by the Sea

 Godsbarrow canonically doesn’t feature racism, slavery, or biological essentialism…and Citadel by the Sea features all three.
 Excising references to slavery was easy; I changed one room in the dungeon.
-But the solution to “orcs are evil monsters who hate elves” required some enjoyable brainstorming and worldbuilding, and I’m happy with the outcome.
+But the solution to “orcs are evil monsters who hate elves” required some fun brainstorming and worldbuilding, and I’m happy with the outcome.

 Orcs in Godsbarrow are just people, like other sapient species, and they don’t hate elves.
 But I wanted these orcs to function as antagonists in a way that required as little work as possible, so I created the Tuage orcs and a zealous faction of Tuage, the worshipers of Adestu, Who Sees All, a sinister god of conquest.